Robert Desrosiers

-Robert Guy Desrosiers (born October 10, 1953) is a Canadian dancer, choreographer, and actor.
+Robert Guy Desrosiers (born October 10, 1953) is a Canadian dancer and choreographer.
 After a brief dance career, he founded the Desrosiers Dance Theatre and choreographed surreal and theatrical dances.
 After the company’s disbandment, he pursued a variety of artistic professions before returning as a freelance choreographer.

 Early life and dance career

 Desrosiers was born in Montreal, Quebec.

 In 1965 he studied at the National Ballet School and briefly danced with the National Ballet of Canada.
 His tenure with them was short-lived and he left to dance and perform in various dance companies in North America and Europe.

 When he moved back to Toronto, he performed with various companies such as Ballet Ys, Dancemakers and Toronto Dance Theatre.